Lawtro37/NAT-bridge/README.md

 ## Roadmap

 - [x] Add a GUI Launcher
+    - [X] Use the systems default webview instead of elecron
 - [x] Add a terminal UI
 - [ ] Refactor so everything isnt in one file
 - [ ] Add more visuals to the TUI